xerun/RBCAssignment/README.md

 ## The C# unit tests solution is in APITest and API
-- API Test is used for unit testing using the xUnit framework
+- API Test is used for unit testing using the xUnit framework, Shouldly and Moq
-- API has the actual code to call the user posts.
+- API has the actual code to call the user posts by calling the UserPostService.

 ### The unit test covers
     - Test that GetAllUserPost returns all user posts when they exist in the API